viam-labs/claw-game/README.md

 Edit `src/main.ts` to change the robot logic being run.
 Edit `static/index.html` to change the layout of the app.

+# obstacles.json

+This file is the single point of truth for the configuration of the claw-game's environment.
+Obstacles specified through this file will comprise the WorldState and be respected for all motions that the arm takes

 # visualize.go

 A minimal visualization of the robot and the enclosure it is configured with.
 Leverages Viam's unofficial [visualization](https://github.com/viamrobotics/visualization) package